Costa Rica Mountain Homes for Sale: Your Guide to Elevated Living in Guanacaste & Beyond

 You may find off-grid ranches with ocean and mountain views, tropical fruit farms with a 2-bedroom home and valley vistas, or riverfront farms with development potential.
 These areas appeal to buyers seeking self-sufficiency, water sources, orchards, livestock space, and main services within 30–45 minutes.
 Prices per square meter can be lower than in coastal resort towns.

-Living in a Gated Community vs. Independent Mountain Home
+Should You Choose a Gated Community or Independent Mountain Home?

 Independent properties offer larger land, more privacy, freedom to build casitas, operate a B&B, or create an organic farm.
 Keep in mind that Costa Rica’s mountainous terrain creates unique challenges related to topography, drainage, and erosion risk.